georgia-tech-db/evadb/README.md

 EVA is a **database system tailored for video analytics** -- think PostgreSQL for videos.
 It supports a SQL-like language for querying videos like:

- * examining the "emotion palette" of different actors
+ * examining the movement of vehicles in a traffic video
- * finding gameplays that lead to a touchdown in a football game
+ * finding touchdowns in a football game

 EVA comes with a wide range of commonly used computer vision models.
 It written in Python, and it is licensed under the Apache license.

-If you are wondering why you might need a video database system, start with page on <a href="https://evadb.readthedocs.io/en/latest/source/overview/video.html#">Video Database Systems</a>.
+If you are wondering why you might need a video database system, start with page on <a href="https://evadb.readthedocs.io/en/stable/source/overview/video.html#">Video Database Systems</a>.
 It describes how EVA lets users easily make use of deep learning models and how they can reduce money spent on inference on large image or video datasets.

-The <a href="https://evadb.readthedocs.io/en/latest/source/overview/installation.html">Getting Started</a> page shows how you can use EVA for different computer vision tasks: image classification, object detection, action recognition, and how you can easily extend EVA to support your custom deep learning model in the form of user-defined functions.
+The <a href="https://evadb.readthedocs.io/en/stable/source/overview/installation.html">Getting Started</a> page shows how you can use EVA for different computer vision tasks: image classification, object detection, action recognition, and how you can easily extend EVA to support your custom deep learning model in the form of user-defined functions.

-The <a href="https://evadb.readthedocs.io/en/latest/source/tutorials/index.html">User Guides</a> section contains Jupyter Notebooks that demonstrate how to use various features of EVA.
+The <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/index.html">User Guides</a> section contains Jupyter Notebooks that demonstrate how to use various features of EVA.
 Each notebook includes a link to Google Colab, where you can run the code by yourself.

 ## Why EVA? ##